 The Church expects those who have been baptized as Catholics to take full advantage of the Order of Christian Funerals.
-These rites include: prayers at the time of death and thereafter, a wake service allowing time for prayers and support, a Mass of Christian Burial celebrated for both the living and the dead, and burial in a Catholic Cemetery as the final resting place for those who have “fallen asleep in Christ.”
+These rites include prayers at the time of death, a wake service allowing time for prayers and support, a Mass of Christian Burial celebrated for both the living and the dead, and burial in a Catholic Cemetery as the final resting place for those who have “fallen asleep in Christ.”
 The Catholic Cemeteries welcomes non-Catholic family members as well.
-The Catholic Church believes that those who were together in life should not be separated in death.
+The Church believes that those who were together in life should not be separated in death.

-In today’s changing world with its uncertainty, the Catholic Cemeteries will welcome and serve you and your family.
-Please remember to state your preference for a Catholic cemetery when planning funeral services.
+In today’s changing and uncertain world, the Catholic Cemeteries will welcome and serve you and your family.
+Please remember to state your preference for a Catholic Cemetery when planning funeral services.

 “Eternal rest grant unto all of our loved ones, O Lord, and let perpetual light shine upon them.”